 The final phase of the Allenbury Gardens Redevelopment was submitted for rezoning last year, and features a 23-storey building containing 371 condo units constructed at 21 Allenbury Gardens on the eastern block of the site, adjacent to Highway 404.
 The breakdown of the units will be determined at the Site Plan Approval submission.
 Stay tuned as this last building makes its way through the planning process.

 We now head north on Don Mills all the way to Finch Avenue, and turn east to our final building on our list at Seneca College's Newnham Campus, where construction is currently underway on the institution's Centre for Innovation, Technology, and Entrepreneurship (CITE).
 Designed by Perkins + Will, the facility will reach 5 storeys in height, and will become the newest hub for Seneca's innovation and entrepreneurship activities, while also providing additional space for the mechanical engineering technology and mechatronics programs.
 The building is now approaching its final height, and is targeted for a September 2018 opening.
+Other new condos to check can be found here.

 + + +